Install uv

 uvx --from jupyterlab jupyter lab

-Legacy Projects (requirements.txt)
+Legacy projects (requirements.txt)

-If you have an existing project using requirements.txt, uv works as a drop-in replacement for pip and venv.
+For an existing project using requirements.txt, uv works as a drop-in replacement for pip and venv.

 # Create a virtual environment